My Site Doesn't Work In

 miserably in another, it might be a bug in the second browser,

 but it might be your own bad development that's at fault --

 maybe the second browser is actually following the standards

 correctly instead of second-guessing them!

-A few years Over a decade ago [time flies!], Netscape had over 90% of the browser market to itself.
+A few years Over a decade two decades ago [time flies!], Netscape had over 90% of the browser market to itself.